 Interest in the appearance of full-stack data scientists is quite logical.
-By understanding the needs of the business and not only analysing the data and developing the model but also deploying that model and integrating it with the business application, these scientists increase the value created in software development projects.
+By understanding the business needs and not only analysing the data and developing the model but also deploying that model and integrating it with the business application, these scientists increase the value created in software development projects.

 However, the number of such full-cycle specialists is unlikely to be sufficient for the market.
-As rightly pointed out in the aforementioned Forbes article, the likelihood that one person will be able to master all three required areas (data science, production code and business acumen) equally well is particularly low.
-It takes too much time and practice to explore all three areas.
+It takes too much time and practice to explore and master all three required areas, such as data science, production code and business acumen, equally well.
 It is more likely that the few professionals who can design and implement end-to-end full-cycle data solutions are best suited for small companies, especially start-ups.
-In turn, the following trends are expected for data specialists engaged in large-scale projects.

 To recruit a data professional for a software development project, it is always necessary to detail a set of key skills and qualities of such a team member.
 The following section lists the requirements for a qualified data specialist.

 Professional certificates also help evaluate the overall level and the strengths of data specialists.
 For example, training and certifications from database software companies such as Microsoft, MongoDB and Oracle are appreciated.
-Depending on the cloud infrastructure on which the project is being implemented, project team members will benefit from the certification of cloud vendors.
-In this context, it is worth noting the certifications issued by the leading cloud-solution providers:
+Depending on the cloud infrastructure on which the project is being implemented, project team members will benefit from the certification of cloud vendors such as AWS, Microsoft Azure, Google, and IBM.

 Among the programming languages, the most common in the data community are R, Python and SQL.
 When working with data, Java, Ruby, C ++ and Perl are also frequently used.
-The organisation of data storage provides for the ability to work with SQL and NoSQL databases, data lakes, large amounts of information and can support the architecture of large-scale processing systems and databases.
+These specialists work with SQL and NoSQL databases, data lakes, large amounts of information and large-scale processing systems.